vovij/FinancialReports-Scraper-No-2/README.md

 3. The existing pagination loop then works unchanged — it walks whatever result set the filter left active.

 For a full backfill runner you'd wrap this in a list of (company, date-range) tuples and iterate, re-bootstrapping the session between runs to avoid state bleed.

----

-## Notes & known limitations

-- **`_VIKEY_` rotation** — Catalyst can issue a new `_VIKEY_` on certain state transitions.
-The scraper uses the initial token throughout; if a session mid-run returns a new token in its response, it would need to be picked up and threaded forward.
-Not observed in testing, but worth watching.
-- **Selector fragility** — `a.appDocumentLink` and `a.appMenuItem` are stable Catalyst class names, but a portal upgrade could rename them.
-A retry with a broader row-level selector would be a good addition.
-- **Rate limiting** — A 1.2 s sleep between pages is conservative.
-Imperva fingerprints more on TLS/header consistency than raw timing, but backing off further is easy via `--sleep`.
-- **No retries** — Downloads fail hard.
-Production use would want `tenacity` or a manual retry loop.